EPR Registration for E-Waste Management

 E-waste processing done informally in poor nations may have a negative impact on public health and environmental degradation.
 E-waste disposal regulations were first enacted in India in 2011 and then updated in 2016, and they are now being followed.

-PRODUCERS UNDER THE 2016 E-WASTE RULES
+PRODUCERS UNDER THE 2016 E-WASTE CERTIFICATION IN INDIA – RULES

 Producer means any person involved in the sale of e-waste, regardless of the sales method used, such as: